y05f/lokimo_backend/readme.md

 ## Data

 The samples JSON file contains 250 of real estate advertisements.
 Some listings' data were missing or null while others were completly provided on the 255 examples.

-I followed the same pattern if a data field can be mandatory (present on 250 examples), optional (not given in some cases) or null (exist with null in some examples).
+advertisement data can be mandatory, optional (not given in some cases) or null/blank.
+The choice of making some fields mandatory and others optional was made on the provided data samples where I noticed some values were always provided and others sometimes are not and may be null or blank.

 The database schema follows the same structure of the provided json file.
 It consists of 4 tables (Advertisement, Data, Status and Position).